pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/DEPLOYMENT.md

 ### Local Development Environment Variables (`.env` file)

-For local development with inline queue mode:
+For local development with the DB-backed inline queue:

-- `USE_INLINE_QUEUE=true` - Use in-memory queue instead of Cloudflare Queue (default for local dev)
+- `USE_INLINE_QUEUE=true` - Use the DB-backed inline queue (jobs are persisted in the database and polled by the local consumer).
+This is the default for local dev.
 - `CF_ACCOUNT_ID` - Cloudflare account ID (from `wrangler whoami`)
 - `CF_API_TOKEN` - Cloudflare API token (created in dashboard, step 2 above)
 - `CF_QUEUE_NAME=quill-jobs` - Primary queue name
 - `CF_QUEUE_DLQ=quill-dlq` - Dead letter queue name

-**Note**: When `USE_INLINE_QUEUE=true`, the queue operations run in-memory and don't require Cloudflare Queue API access.
-Set to `false` for production to use real Cloudflare Queues.
+**Note**: When `USE_INLINE_QUEUE=true`, jobs are persisted and polled from the database; Cloudflare Queues are not used.
+Set `USE_INLINE_QUEUE=false` for production to use Cloudflare Queues (inline mode is rejected by production validation).

 ### Google APIs